Codeniti/thesimplegood-rails/TOUR.md

 * Regular account management (change password and what not)

 Thanks to the makers of the gems.
 Especially Devise and Rails and ... (everyone really).
 I love you guise. <33

-### The wiki

-The Wiki is expected to be added later.
-But not today.
-I have to commit this soon.

-### Bug reports

-If you found a security bug, do *NOT* use the GitHub issue tracker.
-Send me email.

 ## License